-The Narragansett Electric Company d/b/a National Grid (National Grid or Company) is pleased to submit this 2020 Annual Energy Efficiency Plan (Annual Plan or Plan) to the Rhode Island Public Utilities Commission (PUC).
-This Plan has been developed by National Grid in collaboration with the Energy Efficiency Collaborative (Collaborative) and has been endorsed by the Energy Efficiency and Resource Management Council (EERMC).3
+The Narragansett Electric Company d/b/a National Grid (National Grid or Company) is pleased to submit this 2020 Annual Energy Efficiency Plan (Plan) to the Rhode Island Public Utilities Commission (PUC).
+This Plan has been developed by National Grid in collaboration with the TWG and endorsed by the Energy Efficiency and Resource Management Council (EERMC).4

 This Plan is submitted in accordance with the Least Cost Procurement law, R.I.
 Gen. Laws § 39-1-27.7, the basis for which is the Comprehensive Energy Conservation, Efficiency, and Affordability Act of 2006, R.I.
 Gen. Laws § 39-2-1.2, and the Least Cost Procurement Standards (Standards), as approved by the PUC at an Open Meeting on September 6, 2018 in Docket 4684.
-This Plan is being jointly submitted as a Stipulation and Settlement, entered into by the Rhode Island Division of Public Utilities and Carriers (Division), the Office of Energy Resources (OER), the EERMC, Acadia Center, Green Energy Consumers Alliance, and National Grid (collectively, the Parties), and addresses issues raised by members of the public, members of the Collaborative, and the EERMC concerning the Company's electric and natural gas energy efficiency (EE) programs for calendar year 2020.
+This Plan is jointly submitted as a Stipulation and Settlement, entered into by and National Grid (collectively, the Parties), and addresses issues raised by , members of the public, members of the TWG, and the EERMC concerning the Company's electric and natural gas energy efficiency (EE) programs for calendar year 2020.

-During the 2020 Annual Planning season, stakeholder engagement was a top priority for the Company.
-Early in 2019, the Company created a new website for the Energy Efficiency Technical Working Group (Working Group), the monthly gathering of stakeholders formerly known as The Collaborative, in order to post the location and agendas for upcoming meetings and engage more public interaction.
-Feedback from these meetings were reported to the EERMC by the EERMC consulting team to ensure the EERMC was aware of current discussions.
+During the 2020 Annual Planning season, from January 2019 to June 2019, stakeholder engagement was a top priority for the Company.
+In the first quarter of 2019, the Company created a set of guidelines for participation in the TWG to better define the roles of parties in the Plan creation process and be clear about the Company's responsibilities and deliverables.
+Soon thereafter, the Company created a new website for the TWG in order to post the location and agendas for upcoming meetings in an effort to engage more public interaction.
+Feedback from these TWG meetings was reported to the EERMC by the EERMC Consultant Team to ensure the EERMC was aware of current discussions.

-To ensure a wide array of views and customer representation, the Company made several adjustments to the planning schedule.
-Notably, in April and May of 2019, stakeholders presented on their organization's or constituents' priorities for inclusion in the Annual Plan and invited new members to attend meetings for balanced and helpful feedback.
-In
+To ensure a wide array of views and customer representation, the Company made several adjustments to the annual plan schedule.
+Notably, in March and April of 2019, stakeholders presented to the Company on their organization's or constituents' priorities for inclusion in the Plan and invited new members to attend meetings for balanced and helpful feedback.
+In total over 107 priorities were put forward and influenced the

-3 Since 1991, a collaborative group has been meeting regularly to analyze and inform the Company's electric and gas energy efficiency programs.
-The name of this group was modified in 2019 to the Energy Efficiency Technical Working Group to better reflect the roles of the parties.
-Presently, members of the Working group include: the Company, the Division and the Division's consultant, Synapse Energy Economics (Synapse), The City of Providence, Green Energy Consumers Alliance, TEC-RI, the Office of Energy Resources, and Acadia Center.
-In addition, the George Wiley Center, The Center for Justice, the Rhode Island Infrastructure Bank (RIIB), , and several EERMC members and representatives from the EERMC's Consulting Team participate in the Working group.
-Since 1991, membership in the Working Group has varied because some organizations have withdrawn and others have joined.
-Further information available at: www.ngrid.com/eetechgroup total over 107 priorities were put forward and influenced the subsequent Plan Outline and drafts of the Plan.
-Moreover, the schedule for review of the Plan was moved up to provide more time for external review and to incorporate suggestions.
-Some of these schedule adjustments include:
+4 Since 1991, a collaborative group has been meeting regularly to analyze and inform the Company's electric and gas energy efficiency programs.
+The name of this group was modified in 2019 to the Energy Efficiency Technical Working Group (TWG) to better reflect the roles of the parties.
+Presently, members of the TWG include: The Company, the Division and the Division's consultant.
+Synapse Energy Economics the TWG include: The Company, the Division and the Division's consultant, Synapse Energy Economics (Synapse), The City of Providence, Green Energy Consumers Alliance, TEC-RI, the Office of Energy Resources, and Acadia Center.
+In addition, the George Wiley Center, The Center for Justice, the Rhode Island Infrastructure Bank (RIIB), and several EERMC members and representatives from the EERMC's Consulting Team participate in the TWG.
+Since 1991, membership in the TWG has varied because some organizations have withdrawn and others have joined.
+Further information available at:

+www.ngrid.com/rieetechgroup